junkcodes/flarie-todo/README.md

 ## Prepare Kubernetes Manifest for App
-In order to deploy the Nodejs App in local Kubernetes, I have created a manifest file that you can find at [k8s-manifest/app-deployment.yml](https://github.com/junkcodes/flarie-todo/blob/main/k8s-manifest/app-deployment.yml).
+In order to deploy the Nodejs App in local Kubernetes, we have created a manifest file that you can find at [k8s-manifest/app-deployment.yml](https://github.com/junkcodes/flarie-todo/blob/main/k8s-manifest/app-deployment.yml).
 The manifest file defines both the Deployment and NodePort Service for the App with all the necessary configurations.
 By using this manifest file, we can quickly and easily deploy the application to Kubernetes cluster without having to manually configure all the necessary components.